jojozhuang/jojozhuang.github.io/_note/interview-java/java-interview-questions-string.md

 tags: [Java, Interview]
 ---

-> Popular interview questions for Java.
+> Frequently asked Java String questions.

 ## 1. String Questions
 ### 1.1 What is String in Java?
 String is a data type?